rackerlabs/support-how-to/content/cloud-networks/identifying-network-interfaces-on-linux.md

 product_url: cloud-networks
 ---

 This article briefly describes a method of identifying which network interfaces on a Linux server are associated with which IP addresses.

 ### IPv4

 You can get a simple list of the network interfaces and IPv4 addresses on your server by running the following command:

     /sbin/ip -4 -o a | cut -d ' ' -f 2,7 | cut -d '/' -f 1

-The output will list the interface names on the left and the associated IP addresses on the right.
+The output lists the interface names on the left and the associated IP addresses on the right.

     lo 127.0.0.1
     eth0 68.207.142.192